QuTech-Delft/OpenQL/docs/mapping.rst

   going into recursion, whether in the recursion this immediate mapping/flushing of NN two-qubit gates is done.

   - ``no`` (default, best):
-    no, NN two-qubit gates are not immediately mapped and flushed until only non-NN two-qubit gates remain;;
+    no, NN two-qubit gates are not immediately mapped and flushed until only non-NN two-qubit gates remain;
     at each recursion level exactly one two-qubit gate is mapped

   - ``yes``: